livewire/livewire/docs/2_installation.md

 ```
 </div></div></div>

-### Method 2: Include via NPM
+## Include JavaScript (via NPM)
-If you have a more sophistocated javascript build setup, you can install and import Livewire via NPM.
+If you have a more sophistocated javascript build setup, you can alternatively install and import Livewire via NPM.

 ```bash
 > npm install laravel-livewire --save-dev